 Assistive technology is a general term used to describe technology tools that are used to help people with disabilities accomplish tasks.
 Many can be useful to a wide range of students, including English language learners.
 The most common used forms of assistive technology are speech input software, screen readers, and screen magnifiers.

 It is vital to connect and work with the Special Education, ESL, and other specialists in your school district.
 They know the students, and they bring tremendous expertise to the work.
 It is essential to find out what tools and strategies the district already deploys.
+These may include free or subscription services such as Don Johnston or Microsoft.
 What tools do students already know how to use?
 How can you extend student capacity?

 More and more people use the automated tools that allow printed text to be spoken aloud and scanned for key words.
 Organizing and formatting a document so that it is easy for a listener to navigate is a newly important skill for teachers to learn.
 "Accessibility Checker" software can be useful, especially for writing text that appears on a web page.